• Skip to primary navigation

 • Remove from heat and gradually add the boiled mixture to chocolate chip mixture.
 I do this in thirds rather than all at once -- ⅓ and stir, add ⅓ and stir and ⅓ and stir until smooth.

 • Pour into prepared pan.
-Let sit at room temperature for about an hour, then chill until 4 hours or overnight.
+Let sit at room temperature for about an hour, then chill for 4 hours or overnight.
 Lift from pan and cut into 1-inch squares.
 Store in refrigerator or freezer in a sealed container.

 Notes